lokeshparmar998/hashnode-blogs/cktjtkzk001652ws16qp7e6ud.md

 <div id='Setting-up-Nginx'/>
 ## Setting up Nginx

 Now we have our project running on localhost:3000, let's reverse proxy it using [nginx](https://www.nginx.com/) server.
-Let's first install it using the command:

 > Learn more about reverse proxy [here](https://www.cloudflare.com/en-in/learning/cdn/glossary/reverse-proxy/).